mozilla/extension-activity-monitor/CONTRIBUTING.md

 - ##### Live Logging

   The backend subscribes to the `browser.activityLog.onExtensionActivity` API event to receive objects that describe the activity of the monitored extensions.
 While the monitor is active, any newly installed extension will be monitored automatically.

   The real-time logs are collected in the background and sent to Activity Log page while it is opened.
 The extension uses `runtime.sendMessage` API to communicate between background and Activity Log page.
 The [`sendLogs`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L25-L33) method is responsible for sending logs to Activity Log page.
 The Activity Log page listens for logs via [`runtime.onMessage`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L253-L265) event and render those in the [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/).

   The logs remain alive in the background unless it receives the [`clearlogs`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L106) instruction from Activity Log page(frontend part).
 The background page also [sends the real-time logs](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L25) to Activity Log page.

 - ##### Loading / saving logs

-Live logs can be saved by exporting the collected logs as JSON, via `saveLogs` instruction from [`save-load.js`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/save-load.js#L22-L27).
+  Live logs can be saved by exporting the collected logs as JSON, via [`saveLogs`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/save-load.js#L22-L27) instruction from [`save-load.js`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/save-load.js).

   Previously saved logs can be loaded via loading a JSON file, which opens an instance of Activity Log page in a new tab loaded with logs from the JSON file.
-Note that, this instance of Activity Log page doesn't receive real-time logs (as it doesn't subscribe to `browser.runtime.onMessage` listener to listen for real-time logs).
+Note that, this instance of Activity Log page doesn't receive real-time logs (as it doesn't subscribe to `browser.runtime.onMessage` event listener to receive real-time logs).

 #### Rendering Logs